Iron helps you fight anemia risks during pregnancy.

-Iron is also essential for your growing baby’s brain development and is necessary for necessary for brain processes such as myelination, neurotransmitter production, and energy metabolism.iv It’s therefore important to continue nourishing him or her with iron to continue support his cognitive and motor skills development in the early years.
+Iron is also essential for your growing baby’s brain development and is necessary for brain processes such as myelination, neurotransmitter production, and energy metabolism.iv It’s therefore important to continue nourishing him or her with iron to continue to support his cognitive and motor skills development in the early years.

 Iron also plays a part in supporting your immune systemv and helps keep you healthy during pregnancy.

 How much iron supplement do you need during pregnancy?